-IT Service Portal: Visit the IT service portal to learn about technology services available, browse our knowledge base for how-to technology guides, or get assistance with an issue.
+IT Service Portal: Visit the IT service portal to learn about technology services available, browse our knowledge base for how-to technology guides, or get assistance.

 ITS Support Center: The Support Center provides help with passwords, general technology questions, or solving software, computer and network related problems.
 Call 515-271-3001 or stop by the Support Center in the lower level of Carnegie Hall.
-Room related emergencies during teaching should be reported by calling extension 3002 to contact the classroom response team.
+Room related emergencies while teaching should be reported to the classroom response team at extension 3002.

 Online training: See a curated list of Technology Training Resources for Faculty & Staff in our IT service portal.